 Fall semester

-MASC 363 Introduction to Broadcast Writing 3
+MASC 363 Audio/Visual Writing 3

-MASC 367 Beginning Media Production 3
+MASC 367 Media Production I 3

-History course (300-level or higher) 3
+History course (300 level or higher) 3

 Spring semester